ON VICTORIA'S MORNINGTON PENINSULA

 Dromana on the Mornington Peninsula

-Our accommodation at Dromana
+Our house at Dromana

 To get to our Airbnb house for the week, we had to drive up a very long, steep, winding driveway, which was like a nature park.
 We actually saw 2 kangaroos on the property.